noi-techpark/odh-docs/source/includes/corehacker.rst

 #.
 Learn how to successfully integrate your code with the existing
-   code-base and how to interact with the |odh| team.
+   code-base and how to interact with the Open Data Hub team.
 In other words, you need to read and accept the :ref:`devel-guidelines` (click on the link for a summary), which are available in two extended, separate parts: :ref:`platform-guidelines` and